bquenin/tuile/README.md

 # Tuile

-Tuile (french for tile) is a 2D graphics engine inspired from old hardware and based on layers, tiles sets, tile maps and sprites.
+Tuile (French for tile) is a 2D graphics engine inspired from old hardware and based on layers, tiles sets, tile maps and sprites.
 Its scanline rendering pipeline makes it perfect for raster effects.